Connah's Quay Nomads F.C.: Early years

 Before the Nomads, two clubs represented the town.
-The first was Connah's Quay, founded in 1890 and playing in the Golftyn area of the town close to the present stadium.
+The first was Connah's Quay, founded in 1890 and playing in the Golftyn area of the town.
 The club reached the Welsh Cup finals of 1908 and 1911, losing both times to Chester and Wrexham, respectively, but was disbanded soon after.
 A new club, Connah's Quay & Shotton, was formed in 1920, renting land at the rear of the Halfway House Hotel from the Northgate Brewery, and become members of the Welsh National League (North) as a fully professional outfit in 1922.

 In 1928, the club moved to Dee Park, Shotton and won both the Welsh National League (North) championship and the prestigious Welsh Cup in 1929.
 In the final they defeated First Division Cardiff City 3–0 at Wrexham's Racecourse Ground.
 Cardiff's team contained several players who had beaten Arsenal in the 1927 FA Cup Final.
 Six months later Connah's Quay & Shotton folded with debts totalling more than £1,000, leaving Connah's Quay Albion to carry the town's football banner through the second war.

 Formed in July 1946 as Connah's Quay Juniors, the present-day club was the brainchild of the Everton and Wales centre-half T. G. Jones, a native of the town.
 Attracted by the reputation of the famous international, the Deeside youngsters flocked to join the new team which quickly became a major force in North Wales youth soccer, winning the Welsh Youth Cup in 1948.

 By natural progression a senior team was formed and joined the Flintshire League in 1948.
 Success soon followed and Connah's Quay Juniors reached the final of the Welsh Amateur Cup in 1950–51.
 Prior to the 1952–53 season, the club's suffix was changed to Nomads and the team ventured into the Welsh League (North).
 Though unsuccessful in their challenge for the league title, Connah's Quay once again contested the final of the Welsh Amateur Cup, this time winning the trophy against Caersws Amateurs.
 The club also reached the semi-final of the Welsh Senior Cup before going down to Football League side Chester at Wrexham's Racecourse ground.
 Despite winning the North Wales Amateur Cup three times in the 1950s, Nomads moved into local football for seven years prior to rejoining the Welsh League in 1966, twice finishing as runners-up at the start of the 1970s.